Gamma-Ray Bursts Observed by the Transiting Exoplanet Survey Satellite: Prompt Optical Counterparts and Afterglows of Swift-XRT Localized GRBs: Optical Light Curve Analysis

 \subsection{GRB 210504A}

-Swift-BAT detected GRB 210504A at 13:54:53 UTC on 2021 May 4 (BTJD 2339.0862; \citealt{210504a_bat}); the X-ray afterglow was promptly localized with XRT, and was found to lie in the TESS field of view for Sector 38.
-The T$_{\rm 90}$ of this burst is 135.06$\pm$9.57\,s, with a fluence in the 15--150 keV band of 2.7$\pm$0.2 $\times$ 10$^{-6}$ erg\,cm$^{-2}$ \citep{swift_bat_210504a}.
-An afterglow was detected 9.3\,h post-burst, and the redshift $z$ was found to be 2.077 \citep{210504a_redshift}.
+Swift-BAT detected the long GRB 210504A at 13:54:53 UTC on 2021 May 4 (BTJD 2339.08622; \citealt{210504a_bat}); the X-ray afterglow was localized with the XRT, and fell within the TESS field of view for Sector 38.
+The fluence in the 15--150 keV band was $2.7\pm0.2\times10^{-6}$\,erg\,cm$^{-2}$ \citep{swift_bat_210504a}.
+The Nordic Optical Telescope detected an afterglow 9.3\,h post-burst \citep{210504a_not_afterglow}, and \citet{210504a_redshift} found $z = 2.077$ using X-shooter.